FraFerrazzi/exprob_assignment1/README.md

  - [setup.py](setup.py): File to `import` python modules from the `utilities` folder into the files in the `script` folder.
  - [launcher/](launcher/): Contains the configuration to launch this package.
-    - [surveillance_manual.launch](launcher/surveillance_manual.launch): It launches this package allowing to set manually when the battery state becomes low.
+    - [surveillance_manual.launch](launcher/surveillance_manual.launch): It launches this package allowing to manually set when the battery state becomes low.
-    - [surveillance_random.launch](launcher/surveillance_random.launch): It launches this package with random-based stimulus for the battery status.
+    - [surveillance_random.launch](launcher/surveillance_random.launch): It launches this package with a random-based stimulus for the battery status.
  - [msg/](msg/): It contains the message exchanged through ROS topics.
     - [Point.msg](msg/Point.msg): It is the message representing a 2D point.
  - [action/](action/): It contains the definition of each action server used by this software.
-    - [Plan.action](action/Plan.action): It defines the target and the current points, the feedback and the results concerning motion planning.
+    - [Plan.action](action/Plan.action): It defines the target and the current points, the feedback, and the results concerning motion planning.
-    - [Control.action](action/Control.action): It defines the goal, the feedback and the results concerning motion controlling.
+    - [Control.action](action/Control.action): It defines the goal, the feedback, and the results concerning motion controlling.
- - [scripts/](scripts/): It contains the implementation of each software components.
+ - [scripts/](scripts/): It contains the implementation of each software component.
     - [state_machine.py](scripts/state_machine.py): It implements the final state machine for the software architecture.
     - [robot_battery_state.py](scripts/robot_battery_state.py): It implements the management of the robot's battery level.
     - [planner.py](scripts/planner.py): It is a dummy implementation of a motion planner.